Light - when xbacklight doesn't work

 Do you have any issues with controlling backlight on your laptop?
 Try

 I’ve recently upgraded my laptop from F24 to F26, checked new Gnome features, killed it and switched to Qtile like I always do.
-Everything worked, so I moved to another things.
+Everything worked, so I moved to other things.
 Later that day I’ve put my laptop to my nightstand and went to bed.
 After a while of scrolling down the facebook page I decided to sleep, repeatedly pressed the function button to turn the backlight off, but nothing happened.
 WTF?
 Maybe I haven’t committed my key bindings with

 xbacklight, so they got lost during the reinstall?
 Nah, they are here.
-Well maybe I can just restart the Qtile session.
+Well, maybe I can just restart the Qtile session.
 Nah, still doesn’t work … It took only a little while for me to … get off the bed, take my laptop and while cursing, sit back to the desk.

 Long story short, I figured out, that

 [jkadlcik@chromie ~]$ xbacklight No outputs have backlight property

 Never encounter this error before so I googled it.
 From results, you might learn that it is completely normal and you just need to symlink something with a cryptic name in

 /sys/devices and add some lines to